munificent/craftinginterpreters/book/scanning.md

 ^code scan-state (1 before, 2 after)

-The `start` and `current` fields are indexes into the string -- the first character in the current lexeme being scanned, and the character we're currently considering.
+The `start` and `current` fields are offsets in the string -- the first character in the current lexeme being scanned, and the character we're currently considering.
 The other field tracks what source line `current` is on so we can produce tokens that know their location.